-A flexible sigmoidoscopy is a procedure that allows the endoscopist to use a flexible tube called a flexible sigmoidoscope to look at the lower part of the large bowel.
-This is done by passing the scope through your back passage and gently passing it around the lower part of your large bowel.
+This is a procedure that allows the endoscopist to look at the lower part of your large bowel.
+This is done by passing a long flexible tube (flexible sigmoidoscope) through your back passage and gently passing it around the lower part of your large bowel.

-The flexible sigmoidoscope is connected to a television system, it has a light and a camera built into the end.
-Pictures are then seen on a television monitor and pictures are taken which will be stored on your medical record.
+The gastroscope and flexible sigmoidoscopy are connected to a television system; it has a light and mini camera built into the end.
+Pictures are then seen on a television monitor and photographs are taken which will be stored on your medical record.

 This examination may identify the cause of your symptoms.
 Sometimes we can treat them during the procedure.
-The procedure usually takes between 15 and 30 minutes.